Topological bands in the PdSe$_2$ pentagonal monolayer

-\textit{Examples of physical response} - The main drawback of the topological bands spotted in the above discussion is that they are situated in the conduction bands, which implies that some external manipulation of the material is necessary in order to access them.
-This hinder the use of monolayer PdSe$_2$ as a spin Hall insulator, since the nontrivial gap is not the fundamental gap.
-Notwithstanding, the lowest conduction bands of the material are reachable by the standard methods of doping and gating \cite{Wang_2012,Fiori_2014}.
-As these methods can displace the chemical potential $\mu$ to lie inside the conduction bands, it is in principle possible to accede the nontrivial bands and to explore the nontrivial behaviour of the material.
-We simulate this (electron) doping effect by a rigid shift of the chemical potential using the 12B model and calculate two optical responses for different values of $\mu$ in the conduction band.
-For the first response we compute the interband contribution to the shift current $\sigma_{abc}$ for a photon energy up to 2.5 eV, where our low energy model is valid.
-First-principles calculations of the shift current for non-doped multilayer PdSe2 have been performed recently giving high output values \cite{PdSe2_nonlin_Multilayer}.
-It is well documented that this shift current is enhanced in presence of topological bands \cite{cook_design_2017,flicker_chiral_2018,xu_comprehensive_2020}.
-We analyze the effect of the chemical potential position of this shift current and present the results in Fig.\ref{fig4} a) for $\sigma_{yyy}$.
-The slab geometry has been taken into account by a global scaling factor following \cite{ibanez-azpiroz_ab_2018}.
-As expected, the low frequency region is the most directly affected.
-We have calculated cases with the chemical potential within the conduction band and also inside the (trivial) valence bands to compare the magnitude of the response.
-Also, the shift current with no doping effect is included.
-It can be appreciated that both types of doping produces a new intense peak in the low frequency range of the spectrum.
+the frequency-dependent spin Hall conductivity (SHC) for different values of the chemical potential.
+The slab geometry has been taken into account by a global scaling factor following Ref.~\cite{ibanez-azpiroz_ab_2018}.
+We report the real part in Fig.~\ref{fig4}; only the usual component with spin along the $z$ direction and transverse current with respect to the applied external field is presented.
+We have calculated cases with the chemical potential within the conduction band and also inside the trivial valence bands to assess the magnitude of the response.
+Additionally, the SHC with no doping effect is included.
+It can be appreciated that both types of doping produce a new intense peak in the low-frequency range of the spectrum.